jwrunge/switchmenu/README.md

 ## Extra Features
 While SwitchMenu is designed to do most all the work in the background, with minimal programmer intervention, there are a few functions you may need to take advantage of, depending on how your site functions.

+### Options
+Options can be passed in as a JavaScript object in an optional third parameter in both the SwitchMenu object and the generic switchin() function.
+The options you can specify are as follows:
+* scrollTarget: Scrolls to the top of a specified target.
+This can be set to 'body', 'screen', or 'both' to scroll to the top of either the HTML document, the screen being switched in, or both, respectively.
+This occurs after the previous screen is switched out and before the next screen is switched in.
+Default is 'both.'
+* scrollDuration: The duration of the aforementioned scroll.
+Default is 0.
+* outAnimation (Velocity version only): The animation used to switch out the current screen.
+Can be passed a JavaScript object with the CSS properties to animate (following Velocity's syntax), a named Velocity UI animation, or named animation defined with $.Velocity.RegisterEffect().
+Default is "transition.slideLeftBigOut.'
+* inAnimation (Velocity version only): The animation used to transition in the next screen.
+Can be passed the same kinds of values as outAnimation.
+Default is "transition.slideRightBigIn."
+* outSpeed: The duration of outAnimation.
+Default is 500.
+* inSpeed: The duration of inAnimation.
+Default is 500.

 ### Styling and Manipulation
 SwitchMenu establishes the following:
 * All SwitchMenu menus will be assigned the CSS class `.switch_menu`